mikewren/MeshCore/docs/faq.md

 **A:** MeshCore is free and open source
 * MeshCore is the routing and firmware etc, available on GitHub under MIT license
 * There are clients made by the community, such as the web clients, these are free to use, and some are open source too
-* The cross platform mobile app developed by [Liam Cottle](https://liamcottle.net) for Android/iOS/PC etc is free to download and use
+* The cross platform mobile app developed by [Liam Cottle](https://liamcottle.net) for Android, iOS, iPadOS, Mac, and PC is free to download and use
 * The T-Deck firmware is developed by Scott at Ripple Radios, the creator of MeshCore, is also free to flash on your devices and use